 Here are my choices for The Best Resources For Learning About The “Next Generation” Of State Testing:

-One of the reasons I’m writing this post today is because the state of California announced today that they were joining the SMARTER Consortium — one of the two groups developing the tests for more “mainstream” students.
-I’m pleased with that decision (my posts on this list give the reasons why).
+One of the reasons I’m writing post is because the state of California announced that they were joining the SMARTER Consortium — one of the two groups developing the tests for more “mainstream” students.
+I’m pleased with that decision (my posts on list give the reasons why).
 You can read more information about that decision here.
 You can also read California Takes Sides in Assessment Development Work at Education Week.

 You can read about some of the politics going on behind that choice at the Thoughts on Public Education blog.